secretsciencelab/secretcampfire/docs/UPGRADING.md

   ![Merge](media/sync-3-merge.png)

 6. That's it!
-Because you set up your site to `Automatically deploys` in this respository earlier, it will do just that.
+Because you set up `Automatically deploys` in this respository earlier, it will do just that.
 Now sit back and relax.
 In a few minutes, your blog will be automatically upgraded to the latest code.
 Enjoy!